 Optimize your lighting

 Many old photographs have that soft, hazy look.
 If you are not using the old camera and equipment, you can replicate that look with modern DSLR as well.
-One option is to buy diffusion gels to emulate that dreamy haziness of old photo.
+One option is to buy diffusion gels to emulate that dreamy haziness of old photos.
 You can also play with shooting through different kind of gauzy fabrics.
 You’ll need to experiment to get the effects you want.
-That’s why this is great creativity exercise.
+That’s why this is a great creativity exercise.
 You have more hands-on experience and you are creating your effects while shooting, not in the post-production.